Emythiel/gw2-blish-markers/README.md

-# Kresky's TacO Markers
+# Kresky's GW2 Markers
-TacO Marker Pack for Guild Wars 2
+Marker Pack for Guild Wars 2

 ## Credits
 Thanks to Czokalapik and Tehs for their trails, based the route mostly on those with some slight tweaks.